Digit112/Ray-Marching/README.md

     #define GPU_ENABLED

-and compile with `nvcc` instead of your normal compiler.You will need to install the CUDA toolkit and Visual Studio first.
+and compile with `nvcc` instead of your normal compiler.
+You will need to install the CUDA toolkit and Visual Studio first.

 All distance estimators and shaders are 100% reusable between the CPU and GPU.
 There is no need to define two versions of a function like this unless, for example, you intend to re-write one version to be more efficient on that device.